Comprehensive Eye Exams

 Contact Lens Exams

 A regular eye exam is a comprehensive analysis of your visual and eye health systems.
 It does not include any of the contact lens fitting or exam process.
 Additional measurements of the eye and more extensive evaluation of corneal health must be done before a contact lens fitting is completed.
 One of the steps in arriving at an accurate contact lens prescription is placing diagnostic lenses on your eyes and evaluating how they fit and how well you see.
+If you are a kerataconus patient, please make sure to schedule with our kerataconus specialist, Dr. Jamilah Birdsong.

 *** Eye exams are recommended minimum every two years (suggested every year) and contact lens exams are mandated yearly by the state of Georgia.